George Burley: Crystal Palace

 On 17 June 2010, Burley took charge of Crystal Palace, with fellow Scot Dougie Freedman as his assistant.
 His first league match as Crystal Palace manager ended in a 3–2 victory over Leicester City.
 He was sacked after a 3–0 defeat against Millwall on New Year's Day, 2011.

 Apollon Limassol

 On 10 May 2012, Burley was appointed as manager of Cypriot side Apollon Limassol.
-He was sacked after two games in charge due to an alleged rift with the club's sporting director.
+He was sacked in September after just two games in charge, due to an alleged rift with the club's sporting director.